accessibility-luxembourg/accessibilite.public.lu/content/de/raweb1/obligations.md

 The sample on which the audit of a mobile application is carried out covers at least the following screens, where they exist:

-1. the home screen ;
+1. the home screen;
 1. the legal information screen
-1. the authentication screen or process ;
+1. the authentication screen or process;
 1. the contact screen
-1. the authentication screen ;
+1. the authentication screen;
 1. the screens that make up the application's documentation;
 1. at least one relevant screen for each type of service provided and any other main intended use (e.g. 1st level headings in the tree structure), including the search functionality;
 1. at least one relevant downloadable document, where applicable, for each type of service provided and for any other main intended use;